 Exams will be multiple choice and essay format.
 They are not cumulative.
 Closed book and notes.
-Taking the exam early is not an option.
+Assume you will be taking the final exam on Friday, May 12 - taking the exam early is not an option.

 Quizzes will be 2 questions and given randomly.
 They cannot be made up under any circumstances.
 They cover material in that week's reading and are short answer in form.